 • Legal protections under independent judicial systems

 Real estate also plays a vital role in wealth continuity and estate planning.
-Properties held in trusts, corporate entities, or via international holding structures can facilitate cross-border inheritance, tax efficiency, and generational asset transfer.
+Properties held in trusts, corporate entities, or through international holding structures can facilitate cross-border inheritance, improve tax efficiency, and support generational asset transfer in ways that liquid assets simply can’t match.

 • Properties in capital cities or financial hubs with high rental demand